How To Buy Berkeley Group Shares UK with 0% Commission

 eTorp – Buy Berkeley Group Shares UK With 0% Commission

 In summary, we have had a closer look at the Berkeley share price history, its dividend history, and whether it is a buying or selling opportunity.
-In addition to this, we checked out some of the best brokers to trade Berkeley shares with and included a step-by-step process showing you how to set up an eToro account.

 The Berkeley Group share price has offered some great historical returns for investors and we believe this trajectory can continue forward in years to come.
 The only drawback of Berkeley is the fact that it is so reliant on the housing market, however, we have seen that post-pandemic, housing demand has been increasing rapidly which is great news for the firm.
 The financials of the firm coupled with the dividend yield are also very attractive.